• Portfolio

 Step 3: Make the Pinhole

-Using a pin or needle, gently poke a tiny hole in the center of the foil.
-The smaller and cleaner the hole, the sharper your image will be.
-That’s your pinhole lens!
+Take a pin or needle and gently poke a tiny hole in the center of the foil.

 Step 4: Load the Photographic Paper or Film

-In total darkness (or a darkroom/safelight environment), tape a piece of photographic paper or film to the inside wall opposite your pinhole.
-This is where your image will be captured.
+Tape your photographic paper or film to the inside wall opposite the pinhole.
+That surface is where your image will be captured.

 Step 5: Make a Shutter

-1. Place your pinhole camera on a steady surface or tripod (movement = blur).
+1. Place your pinhole camera on a steady surface or tripod.

 2. Point it toward your subject.

-3. Remove the shutter to expose the paper/film.
+3. Remove the shutter to begin the exposure.

-5. Cover the pinhole again to stop the exposure.
+5. Cover the pinhole again to end the exposure.

-If you’re using film, develop according to your film type—black-and-white film is easiest to start with if you’re doing it at home.
+If you’re using film, develop it according to the film type.
+Black-and-white film is the easiest place to start if you’re developing at home.

-Pro tip: keep everything light-tight until it’s developed or scanned!
+Pro tip: keep everything light-tight until it’s developed or scanned.
+This is one of the easiest ways to accidentally ruin a shot.

 Elizabeth Rangel’s pinhole camera made from an axolotl flower pot